Infographics are all the rage these days. (There’s even an infographic to explain the phenomenon.)

 Infographics, on the other hand, help us to detour from our usual template and color outside the lines.
 This doesn’t mean we have to be artists or designers, though it does require us to revisit our early days and think visually.

 Although infographics have a place in almost any message, they are most useful when presenting:

 • Survey results that may be cumbersome in a lengthy text format;

 • Statistical data that can lose the fleeting interest of a reader;

 • Comparison research that will have a more a dramatic effect with visuals;

 • Messages targeted to multilingual audiences (images are a universal language, right?);

 • Any other information that just isn’t sexy without graphical elements.

 Numerous companies are taking advantage of infographics and including them in press releases.
 Here are three great examples:

-Meryl Serouya is a senior marketing and communications manager at MediaMath.
+Meryl Serouya is a marketing and communications associate at PR Newswire.